laufergall/webscraping_workshop/workshop/task_03/task_03.md

 ```

-## Access the Swagger UI in browser <a name="step2"></a>
+## 2. Access the API endpoints <a name="step2"></a>

 The [Swagger UI](https://flask-restplus.readthedocs.io/en/stable/swagger.html) allows to visualize our API and use its different endpoints.

 &#8594; To access the Swagger UI **open your browser and navigate** to `http://<local host>:8001`, where, as always, `<local host>` is `localhost` or your `docker-machine ip`.

 &#8594; **Call the GET endpoint** `/movies/titles` to retrieve all movie titles currently shown in Berlin cinemas.
-You can also filter by indicating a substring which must be included in the title.
+You can also filter by indicating a sub-string which must be included in the title.

-Of course, you can also use curl, yet it is not so friendly.
+Of course, you can also make GET requests with curl, yet it is not so friendly.

 In your terminal:

 ```bash
 curl -X GET http://<local host>:8001/movies/titles